 As an HR professional, I am sure you are very aware of the long and arduous process of finding the perfect candidate to fill a position.
-Reading resumes, going over applications, checking in with references, interviewing, running background checks and so on are tasks that take a long time and keep you from focusing on other important responsibilities.
-It's a long process and we all wish we didn't have to do it so often.
+Reading resumes, going over applications, checking in with references, interviewing, running background checks, and so on are tasks that take a long time and keep you from focusing on other important responsibilities.
+It's a long process, and we all wish we didn't have to do it so often.
 Depending on the level of turnover at your company, some might be doing this more often than others.
-Is there a way to make this process easier?
-Does focusing on entry-level candidates help the process?
-Many employers believe that hiring experienced professionals is the smartest thing to do because they don't need as much guidance or training, they have already worked in professional settings, and they know what they need to do in order to get things done in a timely manner.
+Many employers believe that hiring experienced professionals is smart because they don't need as much guidance or training; they have already worked in professional settings.
+They know what they need to do to get things done on time.
 Whatever the reason may be, employers tend to prefer hiring experienced professionals rather than entry-level professionals.
 What employers need to realize is that there are many pros to hiring entry-level candidates over experienced professionals.

-According to mercer.com, 92% of employers surveyed expect an increase in the competition for talent this year.
-This makes sense because according to the National Center of Education Statistics (NCES), 1,830,000 students will graduate with a bachelor's degree this year.
+According to the National Center of Education Statistics (NCES), 2,013,000 students graduated with a bachelor's degree in 2019.
 It is important to keep in mind that there have been many lawsuits recently about possible age discrimination.
-According to mercer.com, the issue is whether the word “employee” in section 4.a.2 of the Age Discrimination in Employment Act (ADEA) excludes job applicants from protections.
-With that said, hiring managers should focus on hiring more entry-level candidates rather than staying on the safe side and focusing only on experienced candidates.
+With that said, hiring managers should also focus on hiring entry-level candidates while retaining their experienced employees.
 The following are some of the benefits of hiring entry-level candidates.

 Most upper-level positions require time in the field, and that time must begin somewhere.
-Entry level positions allow employees the time to gain the experience and skills needed to seek a more advanced position.
-Because entry-level positions are open to a broader group of job seekers, they tend to be more competitive.
+Entry-level positions allow employees to gain the experience and skills needed to seek a more advanced position.
+Entry-level positions are open to a broader group of job seekers; they tend to be more competitive.
 When more than one entry-level employee is hired, they usually tend to want to stand out.
 They want to be noticed by their managers in hopes of moving up in the future.
-This motivates them to work harder and better, which is good for the company, but in return can potentially cause burnout.
+This motivates them to work harder and better, which is good for the company, but in return, can potentially cause burnout.
 Keep an eye on your entry-level hires and keep them from burning out.
 Encourage them to work hard, but also to have a good work-life balance.

-When someone is fresh out of college or new to an industry, they tend to want to show off their knowledge and skills.
+When someone is fresh out of college or new to an industry, they tend to show off their knowledge and skills.
 They are more willing to research and look at things differently than someone who has been in the same industry for many years.
 Young, entry-level professionals are usually more in touch with the outside world.
-Because of this, they know about new technology, new jargon, and simply look at things from a different point of view.
+They know about new technology, new jargon and simply look at things from a different point of view.
 If you have an internship program, that is a perfect way to hire entry-level candidates.
 Let your program act as a way to draw those candidates to your company!

-If you are considering hiring entry level candidates, I encourage you to read this article that shares tips for hiring entry-level employees.
-I also recommend using an Applicant Tracking System to keep track of all your applicants as it can be very beneficial.
-An Applicant Tracking System is a software feature that allows the HR department to handle all of their recruitment needs electronically.
-Dominion's Applicant Tracking System allows you to customize and match the software to meet your hiring process, view candidate's qualifications at a glance by flagging important questions, gain important hiring information such as the average amount of time it takes to hire, turnover percentage, rejection reasons and more.
+An Applicant Tracking System is a software feature that allows the HR department to electronically handle all of their recruitment needs.
+Dominion's Applicant Tracking System allows you to customize and match the software to meet your hiring process.
+You can view a candidate's qualifications at a glance by flagging important questions, gain important hiring information such as the average amount of time it takes to hire, turnover percentage, rejection reasons, and more.

 If you are not currently using an Applicant Tracking System to streamline your hiring process, request a free and personalized demo below!